Romulus968/copycat/README.md

         download <filename> <request>  Download search results as JSON database." parse    <format> <filename>   Extract information out of compressed JSON." stats    <request>             Provide summary information about a search."
-        search   <request>             Search for internet devices from copycat." domain   <domain>              Show all available information for domain." stream                         Stream copycat search results in real-time." radar                          The real-time map of copycat search results."
+        search   <request>             Search the internet of things from copycat." domain   <domain>              Show all available information for domain." stream                         Stream copycat search results in real-time." radar                          The real-time map of copycat search results."